alherit/PCMC-Net/README.md

 * PyTorch >= 1.1

 Synthetic data is included in the mlba folder.
-For regenerating it, you need mlba.hpp and mlba.cpp (in the mlba folder) from https://github.com/tkngch/choice-models/tree/master/mlba and GSL, Eigen and C++11 to be installed.
+For regenerating it, you need mlba.hpp and mlba.cpp (in the mlba folder) from https://github.com/tkngch/choice-models/tree/master/mlba and GSL, Eigen and C++11 installed.
 Then do:
 ```
 cd mlba
 git clone https://github.com/pybind/pybind11.git